 St Meriadoc CE Infant Academy’s bespoke curriculum is designed to:

-- Have high expectations in speech, language and communication to strengthen children’s ability to dive deeper and to expose them to a rich, specific and varied vocabulary to enable them to articulate their learning.
+Have high expectations in speech, language and communication to strengthen children’s ability to dive deeper and to enable them to articulate their learning using rich and varied vocabulary.

 Behaviour and Attitudes